Skip to main content

 If you want to erase specific parts of an image from Canvas, you can use the erase tool.

-1. Open the More tools menu and select Erase.
+1. Open the Tools menu and select Erase.

-2. Click and drag over the area of the image to be erased to raw a rectangle.
+2. Click and drag over the area of the image to be erased to draw a rectangle.
 Highlighting the area will activate the erase button.

 3. Click the blue Erase button to remove the selected portion.